-In response to the recent news that a Starbucks manager called 911 leading to the arrest of two black men in a Philadelphia location, Starbucks announced that they will be closing 8,000 US stores to conduct racial-bias training for their employees.
+In response to the news that a Starbucks manager called 911 leading to the arrest of two black men in a Philadelphia location, Starbucks announced that they will be closing 8,000 US stores to conduct racial-bias training for their employees.

-I have watched, with fascination, their response as it has unfolded over the past week.
+I watched, with fascination, their response as it has unfolded over the past week.
 We’ll dive into that shortly, but I think a bit of context up front is helpful.

-Starbucks is engaged, in a serious way, on a number of big issues.
+At the time of this incident, Starbucks is engaged, in a serious way, on a number of big issues.
 They pledged to hire 240,000 new employees by 2021, including specific targets for veterans and refugee populations; they offer qualifying employees full tuition coverage for every year of college up to a bachelor’s degree through an innovative partnership with Arizona State University; and, they recently committed $10 million to back their pledge to make 100% of their cups fully compostable and recyclable by 2021, through their NextGen Cup Challenge.

 Clearly, the company is a leader on many important topics in corporate responsibility.
 And yet, their response to-date, on the big, important issue of racial bias, doesn’t feel like the authentic attempt of a leader to address a serious issue.
 It feels like damage control.